cosmos/cosmos-sdk/x/gov/spec/03_messages.md

 * Record `Vote` of sender

-_Note: Gas cost for this message has to be taken into account the future tallying of the vote in EndBlocker._
+_Note: Gas cost for this message has to take into account the future tallying of the vote in EndBlocker._

 Next is a pseudocode outline of the way `MsgVote` transactions are
 handled: